 In the political economy this week:

-Statistics New Zealand is scheduled to publish building consents figures for April at 10.45 am.
+Statistics New Zealand is scheduled to release electronic card transactions data on retail spending in July at 10.45 am.